 The photos show ant pupae (cocoon removed) of L. distinguenda and deutonymphs of Macrodinychus hilpertae.
 The ant specimens with mites removed expose the abnormal intrusion in the ants’ gasters and the brownish feeding scars.
 Larval exuviae of M. hilpertae are still sticking to the ants (dashed squares), showing that the whole development of the mites take place inside the pupal cocoon.
 In fact we found exuviae of all development stages inside the cocoons.
 Other Macrodinychus species have a quite similar lifestyle.
 Check out the nice article of Lachaud et al. (2016).
 Ant pupae with adult Macrodinychus specimens enclosed showed an even larger intrusion and clearly appeared to be nonviable.

 And finally here they are the two beauties.
-Left is Macrodinychus hilpertae, which we named after Andrea Hilpert for her advice, long lasting skillful technical assistance and support of Adrian and me.
+Left is Macrodinychus hilpertae, which we named after Andrea Hilpert for her support of Adrian and me.
+She is the secret leader of our network group, the group mama, and we our seminar butter box carries the inscription: AG Hilpert (meaning working group of Hilpert).
 Right is Macrodinychus derbyensis referring to the fact that both new species co-occur in the same host species.
 Furthermore, we picked this name to honor one of the most diversity-loving, integrative and awesome sports—roller derby.
 Here are the holotypes...

 ...and a short video about the ants' behavior, which regularly pick up mites and dump them at their refuse sites.